Northeast Area Revitalization Plan

 Revitalize The Old Northeast Industrial Bases (振兴东北老工业基地 (振興東北老工業基地, Zhènxīng Dōngběi Lǎo Gōngyè Jīdì)), also Revitalize Northeast China or Northeast China Revitalization, is a policy adopted by the People's Republic of China to rejuvenate industrial bases in Northeast China.

-The areas targeted once functioned as the center of heavy industry in China, first under Japanese-occupation (Manchukuo and Kwantung Leased Territory) and then under the state-led development of the People's Republic of China before reform and opening-up.
-Since the 1980s, the region has been heavily affected by the restructuring of the Chinese economy and the closing and consolidation of many heavy industry State-owned enterprises (SOEs).
+The areas targeted once functioned as the center of heavy industry in China, first under Japanese-occupation (Manchukuo and Kwantung Leased Territory) and then under the state-led development of the People's Republic of China before reform and opening up.
+Since the 1980s, the region has been heavily affected by the economic reform, and widespread unemployments known in Chinese as Xiagang (下岗; lit. step down from the post) due to the closure of many heavy industry state-owned enterprises (SOEs).

 It covers three provinces: Heilongjiang, Jilin, and Liaoning, collectively referred to as Dongbei, as well as the five eastern prefectures of Inner Mongolia: Xilin Gol, Chifeng, Tongliao, Hinggan and Hulunbuir.

 History

+In the early years of the People's Republic of China, during the First (1953-1957) and Second Five-Year Plan (1958-1962), 56 of the 156 key national industrial projects were allocated in Northeast China.
+The Northeast also inherited the industrial base left over from the puppet regime of Manchukuo established by Imperial Japan, thus earning it the reputation of being the "cradle of socialist industrial construction."
+This economic attainment, together with its abundant oil, minerals, coal, and timber, had for much of the 20th century, turned the Northeast into the nation's most developed region in terms of industry and manufacturing output.

+Since the 1990s, the reform and restructuring of state-owned enterprises (SOEs) have resulted in massive layoffs and unemployment among SOE workers, with a significant impact on Northeast, a region dominated by SOEs.
+Northeast China was called the "last bastion of the planned economy," reflecting both the glory and the drawbacks of the planned economy.

+SOE reform was a major undertaking in the old industrial base of Northeast China.
+Due to prominent systemic and structural contradictions, the economic development of the Northeast stagnated, and a considerable number of SOEs fell into difficulties, with aging equipment and technology, declining competitiveness, and prominent employment problems—a situation known as the "Northeast Phenomenon" (东北现象).